 How FCPA Whistleblowers Can Prevent Corruption and Foreign Bribery

-Violations of the FCPA are investigated by the SEC and DOJ.
 Whistleblowers with knowledge of FCPA violations may be able to make a claim to the SEC Whistleblower Program, which provides awards for whistleblowers.
-Whistleblowers do not need to live in or be citizens of the United States.
+Whistleblowers do not need to live in, or be citizens of the United States.
 Indeed, it is common for international whistleblowers to have important evidence of FCPA violations.
-Wherever they come from, the SEC has recognized whistleblowers as among the most “powerful weapons” in rooting out fraud:
+Wherever they come from, whistleblowers have been recognized by the U.S. as among the most “powerful weapons” in rooting out fraud:

-Assistance and information from whistleblower can be among the most powerful weapons in the law enforcement arsenal .
+Assistance and information from whistleblower can be among the most powerful weapons in the law enforcement arsenal.
 Through their knowledge of the circumstances and individuals involved, whistleblowers can help SEC and DOJ identify potential violations much earlier than might otherwise have been possible, thus allowing SEC and DOJ to minimize the harm to investors, better preserve the integrity of the U.S. capital markets, and more swiftly hold accountable those responsible for unlawful conduct.